 Garret Moon in “How to Interview Your Users and Get Useful Feedback“

-If you find yourself talking with a prospect for a few minutes and you are not getting any questions back from them then your discovery conversation may have deteriorated into an interrogation.
+If you find yourself talking with a prospect for a few minutes and you have not been asked a question by them then your discovery conversation may have deteriorated into an interrogation.

 My goal in a discovery interview is to have a serious conversation about issues, needs, constraints, and goals.
 There is a risk an interview can become a casual conversation, but casual conversation is a very useful method for establishing rapport: context matters.